grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

+and the Statement compiles again, although it is still a false one.

-Benjamin: Ok, let me take a second to grasp the full Statement as it is now.
+Benjamin: Ok.
+Now let me take a second to grasp the full Statement as it is now.

 Johnny: Sure, take your time, this is how it currently looks like: